hiptest/hiptest-publisher/README.md

         --show-actionwords-renamed   Output signatures of renamed action words (default: false) --show-actionwords-signature-changed
-                                     Output signatures of action words for which signature changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories, to be used with --split-scenarios (default: false)
-        --split-scenarios            Export each scenario in a single file (default: false) --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server --push-format=tap            Format of the test results (tap, junit, robot) (default: tap) --sort=[id,order,alpha]      Sorting of tests in output: id will sort them by age, order will keep the same order than in hiptest, alpha will sort them by name (default: order)
+                                     Output signatures of action words for which signature changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories (default: false) --split-scenarios            Export each scenario in a single file (default: false) --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server --push-format=tap            Format of the test results (tap, junit, robot) (default: tap) --sort=[id,order,alpha]      Sorting of tests in output: id will sort them by age, order will keep the same order than in hiptest (only with --with-folders option, will fallback to id otherwise), alpha will sort them by name (default: order)
     -v, --verbose                    Run verbosely (default: false)
     -H, --languages-help             Show languages and framework options -F, --filters-help               Show help about scenario filtering